How Does a PET Scan Work? What You Need to Know

 During the Scan

 If you’re anxious about your exam, talk to your technician.
 They can help you be more comfortable, making potential accommodations as necessary to help get the images needed for your future treatment.
+Be sure to inform your radiographer if you feel uncomfortable at any point during the exam — they will do what they can to make the process easier.

 After the Scan

 Once the scan is complete, you can continue eating, drinking and exercising as usual.
 It’s a good idea to drink more water shortly after the exam to flush out the dye or radioactive sugar.
 You’re free to go about your day when the scan is done.
+Doctors advise you to:

 Trust Impression Imaging as Your PET Scan Expert